 2. Cultivation

 You can transplant the seedlings in the rainy season.
-Generally, cloudy days with light drizzles are ideal for planting.
+Generally, cloudy days with drizzles are ideal for planting.
 You must avoid deep planting.
-Because it results in the suppression of growth and causes the death of plants due to the decaying of underground rhizomes.
+It results in the suppression of growth and causes the death of plants due to the decay of underground rhizomes.
 Cardamom requires a steady supply of moisture and will not tolerate drought.
 Cardamom is not tolerant of cold.
 However, you must keep the plants in a location with many hours of partially occluded sunlight.

 3. Manuring